-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL There are strong links with feeder preschools and secondary schools.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL There are strong links with feeder pre- and secondary schools.
 Staff identify children who may need extra support at transition from KS2 to KS3.
 Primary children visit secondary school regularly from year 3 for specific events.
 Secondary staff visit and teach/support feeder primary schools.
-Taster days for students in years 5 and 6.
-Year 6 spend the final week of the summer term at their new secondary school.
+Taster days for students in years 5 and 6; two or more induction days for year 6 pupils and some students in year 6 are also invited to attend Summer School.
 Within school, there are transition opportunities to meet the new class teacher and classroom in the summer term during "Shuffle-up week".
 Nursery-aged children are invited into St Mary's Reception class for a series of induction sessions and teddy bears picnic, during the summer term.
 Buddy systems are in place for pupils who are particularly vulnerable at transition.
 Pupils identified as possible struggling with transition have many additional visits in small groups.
 SENCO attends pre-school TAC, Early support and review meetings.
-The secondary SENCO is invited to year 5 and year 6 annual EHCP reviews (and earlier if the parent requests this).
+The secondary SENCO is invited to year 5 and year 6 annual statement reviews (and earlier if the parent requests this).
 Pupils have a structured and gradual transition package from setting to setting.
 This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc. Year 6 pupils with SEND have extra visits to the receiving secondary school if applicable or necessary.